vaziozio/sentiment-analysis-app/README.md

 sentiment-analysis-app

-Sentiment analysis Flask App using tweepy streaming
+Sentiment analysis Flask App using tweepy streaming functionality

 ## Getting Started

+Link to the app:

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.